f5devcentral/volterra-workshop-10x/docs/class2/module1/lab2/lab2.rst

 Lab 2 - Allow HTTP Methods, File Types and Geolocalisation
 ##########################################################

+.. note:: Positive Security is done via Service Policy.
+It is a another object/policy, separated from the WAAP policy

-In this lab, we will create 3 more rules:
+In this lab, we will create a Service Policy with 3 rules:

 * Allow only GET and POST HTTP Methods
 * Disallow some file types (exe, bat ...)
 * Geoloc - disallow some countries

+Create an New Service Policy and new rules as below

 Disallow file types
 *******************

-* In the same Service Policy, create a new rule
+* In your Service Policy, create a new rule
 * Name it as you want ``file-type-deny``
 * In action, set ``Deny``
 * In Request Match, and HTTP Path, click ``configure``